In 2009 Yolande and Pierre Korkie entered Yemen with their two children. They had been to Yemen previously for a university exchange.

 “We found a teaching opportunity,” she continued.

 Yolande was addressing journalists at a media briefing hosted by the Gift of the Givers Foundation on Tuesday.
+The address took place a few hours after Pierre’s body arrived at the Waterkloof Air Force Base.

 “This morning we received Pierre’s remains,” said a distraught Yolande, speaking softly into the microphone.